Newex/SolidNetsEasyClient/README.md

 But it should be kept in mind that an IP can be spoofed easily.

 ## Security disclaimer
 I am not a security expert.
 I have tried to rely only on known security implementations, from Microsoft.
-I have not implemented any kind of key rotation mechanism or this is even applicable.
+I have not implemented any kind of key rotation mechanism or if this is even applicable.

 If you have any suggestions please let me know.